 - Oils: I combine canola oil and extra-virgin olive oil.
 Just using canola oil is a bit too light while only EVOO will be too heavy.
 You can also use vegetable or grapeseed oil in place of the canola.

-- Gather and prep all the ingredients for the roasted beet salad.
+- Gather and prep all the ingredients for the beet salad recipe.

 - Trim the tops from the beets and scrub them well.
 (Save those tops for a salad or a quick saute!)